Effective marketers communicate with customers in their local language. Producing quality translation matters.

-When you’re ready to take your brand worldwide, you need to consider the consequences of not doing so in your target customer’s language.
-As emerging economies expand, consumers will continue to demand everything on their own terms – including a preference for communicating in their own language.
-World-class companies not only rely on precise translations, but on well-tuned and well-timed localizations to differentiate themselves.
+When taking your brand global, consider the consequence of not communicating with new clients in their native language.
+As new economies emerge, consumers will continue to demand products and services on their terms.
+This includes a preference for communicating in a language they understand.
+World-class companies rely on precise communications, well-tuned and well-timed to differentiate from their competition.

-Quality translations are best delivered when using qualified human translators, not machine translations.
-Even in this age of technology, no software can replace human judgment in considering the complexity of language and providing a nuanced translation that accurately represent the source document’s content, tone, intent, and the grammar (genders, tenses, etc.), while avoiding localization blunders.
+Quality translations are best delivered by using qualified human linguists, not machine translations.
+Even in this age of technology, software cannot replace the human judgment in discerning the complexity of language.
+Consequently, a good linguist delivers a nuanced product that adheres to the original content, tone, and intent of a document or website.

 Technology: friend or foe?

-While free translation software may be helpful to understand a content’s gist, it is based on algorithms and is prone to miss or ignore industry terms, context, gender, localizations and basic expressions.
-It should not be relied on for quality translations.
+While free translation software may be helpful to understand a content’s gist, real concerns exist regarding errors and misinterpretations.
+Based on algorithms and prone to miss content, automated translation should not be relied on for quality translations.

-However, there is a place for technology in the translation industry.
-The right type of technology assists human translators in delivering quality translations.
-Known as Computer Assisted Translation, or CAT, this type of translation helps by leveraging previous translations.
-CAT Tools maintain glossaries and previously translated content.
-These tools allows experienced translators both to expedite the translation process and to maintain consistency across documents, thus accelerating deliveries and improving consistency.
+However, technology and linguists can and should coexist.
+A good technology assists translators in delivering quality translations.
+Known as CAT (or Computer Assisted Translation), the technology helps by leveraging previous translations and maintaining glossaries.
+These tools allow linguists to expedite the translation process and to maintain consistency across documents, thus accelerating delivery and improving consistency.

-If your translations are not performed by a qualified professional, there is considerable risk to you and your brand!
-You may provide content that is inaccurate, unclear or misleading.
-You can easily alienate or lose clients due to the inability to communicate with them.
+If your translations are not performed by a qualified professional, risk may occur to you and your brand!
+Risking the chance of inaccurate, unclear, or misleading content.